 Once you've finished blowing the area, either apply sealcoat or if you are skipping that step this year (most parking areas need sealcoating every two to three years) then go right to line striping.

-There are a wide variety of line striping machines available.
-You'll need to decide if you should buy a simple machine for straight lines only, or a machine that can do curves and stencils.
+There are a wide variety of parking line painting machines available.
+You'll need to decide if you should buy a parking lot striper machine for straight lines only, or a machine that can do curves and stencils.
 Brands like Titan and Graco are the choice of professional pavement maintenance crews.

 When you are choosing any professional machines for your business, take the time to look at the options and features they offer, and some reviews.
 You always want to buy the best that you can afford, and you can always upgrade later as your company grows.